marcboeker/cryptomator/README.md

 # Cryptomator.js

-⚠️ _This project is in a prototype state._
+⚠️ _This project is in a prototype state.
+Please use Chrome as some required APIs are not yet polyfilled for other browsers._

 Cryptomator.js is a [Cryptomator](https://github.com/cryptomator/cryptomator) implementation in
 JavaScript/Typescript with a Vuetify front end.
 No dedicated back end is needed as the complete